vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 * Cluster sharing is not supported for TKG clusters.

 * Kubernetes upgrade is not supported for TKG clusters.

+* In CSE 3.1.3, the `spec.settings` has three new fields (`csi`, `cpi`, and `cni`) that only pertain to TKG clusters.

+<a name="313_core_package_installation"></a>
+### CSE 3.1.3 Core package installation
+In CSE 3.1.3, TKG clusters will automatically install kapp-controller and metrics-server.
+Nothing needs to be specified in the cluster spec for these installations.
+The installed kapp-controller and metrics-server versions can be viewed using `vcd cse cluster info` or the cluster info on the container plugin.

+**Note**: It is a known issue (see more [here](KNOWN_ISSUES.html#core_package_installation)) that TKG 1.3.Z ova's will not have automatic kapp-controller and metrics-server installation.

 <a name="force_delete"></a>
 ## Force deleting clusters